Episode 3

 Speaker C:

-I embraced my last name, all that shit.
+I embrace my last name, all that shit.

 Speaker C:

-And yeah, like, I know it was a reason.
+And yeah, like, I know it was a reason y' all dope facts.

 Speaker B: